offscale/offscale-rfcs/[offregister] 2nd YAML concept.md

 Nothing in this design prevents the IaaS layer from being extended to support 2-way integration with Apache Brooklyn, Chef, Puppet, Ansible, Fabric and others.
 This opens the platform up to huge community & industry maintained marketplaces.

+## CLI

+    python -m offregister -c ~/offscale/sample-rest-api/deploy.yml -d iaas-name -s stop python -m offregister -c ~/offscale/sample-rest-api/deploy.yml -d iaas-name -s start --dns foo.foo.com

+Adding a `--dns` here replaces (doesn't append) any existing dns from the deploy.yml.

+Next is to figure out, a `-s heal` syntax maybe with a `--min` to ensure a threshold of servers—running this service—are online.

 ## Service (for an application)
 Sets requirements for application, and this file is added to the repository of the application.
 E.g.: foo-rest-api.git